 WEHNER: Because you should know better.
 Because I arrived at this position, and I arrived at it because it was reasonable and it was logical, and everyone who is reasonable and logical should arrive at the same position I do.
 I think that is exactly what happened.

-And I think you’re both full of shit.
-I would like at least one concrete example rather than a vague description.
-A story.
-An anecdote.
-This was the issue: Obama thought X, McConnell thought Y, nothing was done.
+Do we get one concrete example of this rather than a vague description?
+One story?
+An anecdote?
+Obama thought X, McConnell thought Y, nothing was done.
 Surely Mr. Inskeep will ask for that.

 The vagueness of this accusation—which, again, comes from the mouth of NPR's own reporter—is, I assume, the whole point.
 Defending against the vague is like punching out of cotton.
 And by now we’re onto the second half of the equation.